LODSContent/ChallengeLabs_Resources/M365/VSEmulatorReadme.txt

 //NOTE: This file appears on the desktop because of an LCA configured on the lab profile.
 To prevent this file from appearing, remove or disable the LCA.

-The Visual Studio Emulator for Android needs to be flashed with a new ROM image after signing in with a Google account and attempting launch the Google Play Store.
+The device image used by Visual Studio Emulator for Android needs to be flashed with a new ROM image after signing in with a Google account and attempting launch the Google Play Store.
 Because of the requirement for a Google account sign in, it is not possible to complete this configuration ahead of time.

 1. From the Start menu, launch the Visual Studio Emulator for Android.